survivejs/webpack-book/manuscript/extending/01_loaders.md

 leanpub-end-insert
 ```

-You could also handle the loader definition through `rules`.
-Once the loader is stable enough, set up a project based on _webpack-defaults_, push the logic there, and begin to consume the loader as a package.
+You could also handle the loader definition through `rules` and publish it as an npm package to consume.

 W> Although using **loader-runner** can be convenient for developing and testing loaders, implement integration tests that run against webpack.
 Subtle differences between environments make this essential.
+You can find a full testing setup at the _Extending with Plugins_ chapter.

 T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.
 You can see all fields available through `this` there.
 For example, `mode` is exposed.